midd-college-lands/forest-habitat-connectivity/README.md

 ## Introduction

 A model to identify a connected system of habitat blocks and connectors (Act 171) in Addison County, Vermont.
-It consists of five basic routines.
+It consists of the following routines.

 | STEP | SCRIPT | SOURCE | DESCRIPTION |
 | :--:  | :---   | :---:   | :---        |